opqdonut/haskell-exercises/README.md

 Working on the Excercises
 -------------------------

-- Edit the Wn.hs files according to the instructions
+- Read and edit the `Wn.hs` files according to the instructions
 - Don't remove or change any type signatures (things like `foo ::
   String -> String`) that are already in the files
-- Check your answers for week `n` with `stack runhaskell WnTest.hs` (or just `runhaskell WnTest.hs` if you're not using stack)
+- Check your answers for week `n` with `stack runhaskell WnTest.hs` (or alternatively `cabal exec runhaskell WnTest.hs` if you're not using stack)
 - A typical test failure looks like this:

         Testing 11